AlbaneCM/airbnb/README.md

 		Comments here apply to New York.
 Despite Brooklyn and Manhattan having the highest number of units offering weekly discounts, they are the ones offering the lowest discounts - particularly Manhattan.
-		11. Work in progress.. started to work on further points but not ready to be taken into account yet :-)
+		11. Work in progress.. started to work on further points but not ready to be taken into account yet :-) I plan to calculate past revenue, future potential revenue based on minimum LOS requested and price per night if only night available.
+		I also would like to merge two tables as I know I should train on this.
+		I just went through Hypothesis Testing so would like to test these too.
+This will take me a bit more time.